mathTar/pythonScripts/README.md

 # pythonScripts
-Python scripts I have as part of CND Dual Degree Coursework at IIIT-H
+Python scripts I have created as a part of my CND Dual Degree Coursework at IIIT-H